atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 - Atomic requires URL (not URI) values in its `subjects` and `properties` (predicates), which means that they should be resolvable.
 Properties must resolve to an `Atomic Property`, which describes its datatype.
 - Atomic only allows those who control a resource's `subject` URL endpoint to edit the data.
 This means that you can't add triples about something that you don't control.
 - Atomic has no separate `datatype` field, but it requires that `Properties` (the resources that are shown when you follow a `predicate` value) specify a datatype.
 However, it is allowed to serialize the datatype explicitly, of course.
-- Atomic has no separate `language` field, but it does support [Translation Resources](../schema/translations.md).
+- Atomic has no separate `language` field.
 - Atomic has a native Event (state changes) model ([Atomic Commits](../commits/intro.md)), which enables communication of state changes
 - Atomic has a native Schema model ([Atomic Schema](../schema/intro.md)), which helps developers to know what data types they can expect (string, integer, link, array)
 - Atomic does not support Named Graphs.
 These should not be needed, because all statements should be retrievable by fetching the Subject of a resource.
 However, it _is_ allowed to include other resources in a response.